-Based on the characteristics of the gas stream (i.e., heating value, specific gravity, temperature, free liquid, odorization, impurities, and other objectionable substances), appropriate precautions shall be considered to address any problems that might adversely affect the pipeline system of the end user.
+Based on the characteristics of the gas stream (i.e., heating value, specific gravity, temperature, free liquid, odorization, impurities, and other objectionable substances), appropriate precautions shall be considered to address any problems that might adversely affect the pipeline system or the end user.

 - (c) The most significant factor contributing to the failure of a gas pipeline is damage to the line caused by the activities of people along the route of the line.
 Damage will generally occur during construction of other facilities associated with providing the services associated with human dwellings and commercial or industrial enterprises.
 These services, such as water, gas and electrical supply, sewage systems, drainage lines and ditches, buried power and communication cables, streets and roads, etc., become more prevalent and extensive, and the possibility of damage to the pipeline becomes greater with larger concentrations of buildings intended for human occupancy.
 Determining the Location Class provides a method of assessing the degree of exposure of the line to damage. - (d) A pipeline designed, constructed, and operated in accordance with the requirements of Location Class 1 [see para.
 840.2.2(a)] is basically safe for pressure containment in any location; however, additional measures are necessary to protect the integrity of the line in the presence of activities that might cause damage.
 One of the measures required by this Code is to lower the stress level in relation to increased public activity.
 This activity is quantified by determining Location Class and relating the design of the pipeline to the appropriate design factor. - (e) Early editions of this Code used the term "population density index" to determine design, construction, testing, and operation requirements.
 They also used the term "Location Class" in prescribing design pressure, type of construction, and maximum allowable operating pressure.
-To simplify use of this Code, the term "population density index" was eliminated.
+To simplify use of this Code, the term

+"population density index" was eliminated.
 Construction Types A, B, C, and D were eliminated and replaced with the same terminology used for design-location class.

 - (f) The requirements based on Location Class were such that there were no significant changes in the design, installation, testing, and operation of piping systems due to changes in terminology. - (g) Pipelines constructed prior to the publication of this Edition and designed in accordance with Location Classes established in compliance with previous editions of this Code may continue to use the Location Classes so determined, provided that when observed increases in the number of buildings intended for human occupancy occur, the Location Class determination shall be as presented in para.
-840.2.
+840.2. - (h) The operator shall take appropriate steps to verify that the pipeline is as free from damage or workmanship defects as reasonably possible.
+The operator shall implement plans, procedures, and inspection activities for minimizing the likelihood of damage and defects in the pipeline.
+Documentation showing that these plans and procedures were followed shall also be prepared.
+In addition to construction inspections, the operator is encouraged to ensure that personnel working in the vicinity of a facility being installed are adequately trained to recognize and respond to conditions on the pipeline that could have adverse consequence to the future integrity of the pipeline.
+See section 807 for guidance on the training and qualification of personnel.
+Although testing after construction provides a high level of confidence that injurious defects are found, other conditions (such as coating damage or undesirable backfill material) may not manifest themselves until after the pipeline is placed in service.

-840.2 Buildings Intended for Human Occupancy
+840.2 Buildings Intended for Human Occupancy 840.2.1 General

-840.2.1 General